 As a general disclaimer, neither This Author (AW™) or This Book confides as legally abiding suggestions.
 By no means This Author’s “opinion” are “final”.
 Any services rendered by these third party provider(s) may change their terms, or operation of conducts at any stage in the unforeseen future.

 Which service provider is the more affordable?
 How “judgmental” are these providers?

-Please note, even though these providers casually use the terms “non-judgmental”, “Confidential” and/or “private” ~ all results still remains to be screened by an “APHRA” accredited practitioner/s.
+Even though these providers casually use the terms “non-judgmental”, “Confidential” and/or “private” ~ please note that all results will still have to be screened by “APHRA” accredited practitioner/s.

 In the case for I-Screen, individuals are provided with a questionnaire panel on which these are used for the practitioner to “recommend next steps” or for “for more comprehensive feedback“.

-…That unfortunately may proves concerning.
+This unfortunately proves concerning.
 Especially for those wishing outmost unbiased, free-of-judgment medical enquiry.
 I-Medical on the other hand, does not seemingly impose the above clause.

 Suffice to say, I-Medical provides only very brief email messaging with pathology request forms immediately downloadable.
 Once results are shared – little to no indicative sentiments on the letterhead as provided.
 This is generally the norm of received communications.
 Unless of course if the results needed much warranted, or obvious ~ attention.

 Nevertheless, both providers are excellent in both serviceship and customer courtesy.

 What / which Pathology panel agencies are “accepted”?